Library History

 The Library’s Founders were remarkably far-sighted people.
 The Library Constitution, written by Thomas Guille in 1896, laid down a clear understanding that ‘the chief wants of today may not necessarily be the most pressing requisites of a century hence’.
 As such, the Founders wanted ‘to imbue the whole Institution with such elasticity of adaptation as shall enable it successfully to grapple with the changing necessities and varying requirements of succeeding generations as they pass’.

 Times have certainly changed, but the Founders’ original vision for the Library remains intact.
-The primary objective – to make a huge range of knowledge and entertainment available to the people of Guernsey – continues to be met, with a vast selection of books now joined by a wealth of DVDs, audiobooks, and more.
+The main objective – to make a huge range of knowledge and entertainment available to the people of Guernsey – continues to be met, with a vast selection of books now joined by a wealth of DVDs, audiobooks, and more.

 December 2018 opened a new chapter in the Library's history - a major fundraising drive saw the Children's Library completely transformed into a magical world where children can learn, have fun and be inspired.
 The impact has been immediate - in the first quarter of 2019, footfall into the Library increased by 10%, with children's book loans up an astonishing 32%.
 Thomas Guille and Frederick Allès would surely be proud of this new addition to their legacy.